Pseudo-Bayesian Optimization: From Theory to Implementation

+From Table \ref{tab: coverage}, we see that LR + Hyb has the highest CCR across all three test cases.
+GP ranks as the runner-up in two cases, while NN + MD secures the runner-up position in one.
+In contrast, RP exhibits lower CCRs and wider calibrated intervals, possibly because while RP is designed to flag large uncertainty for unexplored areas, without bootstrapping on the training set, its uncertainty quantification ability for explored areas can be less precise.
+To be concrete, Figure \ref{fig:coverage3} shows some exemplified results on the three benchmark problems.

 \textbf{Model Configuration}.
-We configure the following models: PseudoBO with SP and UQ as randomized prior's mean and standard deviation (PseudoBO-RP) with inner regressor as kernel regression, and PseudoBO with SP and UQ as kernel regression and a hybrid combination of minimum distance and randomized prior's standard deviation (PseudoBO-KR-Hyb), defined as:
+We configure the following models: PseudoBO with SP and UQ as randomized prior mean and standard deviation (PseudoBO - RP) with the base SP as local regression, and PseudoBO with SP and UQ as local regression and a hybrid of minimum distance and randomized prior standard deviation (PseudoBO - LR + Hyb), defined as:

-where $\tilde{\D}_n$ denotes the bootstrapped data.
-The intuition of constructing this UQ is that randomized prior and bootstrapping together can best quantify the local uncertainty.
-However, randomized prior with bootstrapping is not guaranteed to have the GNEB property.
-The latter can be achieved via a hybrid version that combines with the minimum-distance UQ, where $\alpha_n \rightarrow 1$ as $x$ gets closer to $\D_n$.
-Lastly, we also try the combination of Trust region and PseudoBO-KR-Hyb, shorthanded as PseudoBO-KR-Hyb-TR. \\
+The intuition of constructing this UQ stems from our previous discussion on measuring UQ quality.
+We observe that relying solely on either the minimum distance or the randomized prior standard deviation fails to achieve CCR performance comparable to that of GP.
+Minimum distance considers only the nearest explored point, leaving out the effect of other nearby explored points.
+Specifically, as shown in Figure \ref{fig:coverage3}, GP posterior assigns higher uncertainty to the boundaries of the decision space —-where points are not surrounded by explored data —- than to the region around $x=0$, which is well-surrounded by explored points.
+In contrast, the minimum distance metric assigns similar uncertainty across all three regions.
+On the other hand, the randomized prior standard deviation underestimates uncertainty in explored areas while overestimating it in unexplored regions.